Three-body spin mixing in spin-1 Bose-Einstein condensates: Three-body scattering hypervolumes

 Recent studies \cite{colussi2014EfimovSpinor,colussi2016EfimovSpinor} demonstrated that the Efimov effect \cite{efimov1970energy,efimov1971weakly,bulgac1976spinEfimov} only occurs for three identical spin-1 bosons with $F_{\mathrm{3b}} = 1$ when $a_0$ and $a_2$ diverge simultaneously.
 For the specific case that $a_0 = a_2$ diverges, $D_1$ follows the universal relations for resonant $s$-wave interactions presented in Ref.~\cite{mestrom2019hypervolumeSqW} for the three-body scattering hypervolume of spinless bosons.
 This does not mean that $D_1 = D_3$ since the universal formulas depend on the short-range details of the interaction potentials via a three-body parameter that fixes the Efimov spectrum and an inelasticity parameter that determines the decay rate to deeply bound dimer states \cite{mestrom2019hypervolumeSqW}.
 However, the contribution to $D_1$ that comes from hard-hyperspherelike collisions \cite{dincao2018review,mestrom2020hypervolumeVdW} is not influenced by short-range details and depends only on $a_0$ and $a_2$ for resonant $s$-wave interactions.
 We call this contribution $D_{1,\mathrm{hh}}$.
 Its value is determined solely by scattering pathways in which the particles reflect off a barrier in the three-body effective potentials for the hyperradial motion \cite{dincao2018review}, hence the name hard-hyperspherelike collisions.
 From the analysis in Refs.~\cite{braaten2002diluteBEC,mestrom2019hypervolumeSqW, mestrom2020hypervolumeVdW}, we thus find that $D_{1,\mathrm{hh}} = D_{3,\mathrm{hh}} = 1689 a_2^4$ for $a_0 = a_2$ and $\rho_1 = \rho_3 = |a_2|$.
 This follows immediately from the fact that $D_1 = D_3$ for $V_{F_{\mathrm{2b}} = 0} = V_{F_{\mathrm{2b}} = 2}$ in which case the condition $a_0 = a_2$ is automatically fulfilled.
 We can even go a step further and consider $a_2 = (1+ X) a_0$ for small $X$.
 By defining

 and taking $\rho_1 = |\tilde{a}|$, we find that

 A derivation can be found in Appendix~\ref{sec:special_cases}.
-Figure~\ref{fig:Dhh_F3b_1_vs_X} confirms the first order Taylor expansion in \refEquation{eq:Dh_hh_F3b_1_Taylor_X}.
+Figure~\ref{fig:Dhh_F3b_1_vs_X} confirms the first-order Taylor approximation in \refEquation{eq:Dh_hh_F3b_1_Taylor_X}.
 This result can even be used to describe the behavior of $\mathrm{Re}\left(D_1\right)$ for weak interactions as we demonstrate in Section~\ref{ssec:results_weak_interactions}.

 For large values of $|X|$ or $X \approx -1$, we enter the regime that $|a_0|\ll |a_2|$ or $|a_2|\ll |a_0|$.
 The behavior of $D_1$ in the corresponding strongly interacting regime was studied in Ref.~\cite{colussi2014EfimovSpinor}.
 In Fig.~\ref{fig:Im_D1_large_a0_and_a2} we confirm several predictions of Ref.~\cite{colussi2014EfimovSpinor}, namely